 Healthcare case coordinators specialize in arranging and securing services for people with chronic, acute or terminal illnesses, such as cancer, Alzheimer’s disease or AIDS.
-Some work with patients that have substance abuse problems or mental health disorders.
-Medical and public health social workers often serve as case coordinators, while other professionals in the field have a background in healthcare management rather than social work.
+Some work with patients who have substance abuse problems or mental health disorders.
+Medical and public health social workers may serve the functions of case coordinators, while other professionals in the field have a background in healthcare management rather than social work.

 Job Outlook for Case Coordinators

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for case coordinators are projected to grow faster than the average for all occupations between 2008 and 2018.
-Increasing life spans are leading to a large elderly population, who generally require a larger number of healthcare services.
-This, in turn, creates a greater demand for healthcare case coordinators, specifically those focused in the gerontological field.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for healthcare social workers will increase by 19% from 2014 to 2024, significantly faster than the national average for all occupations during that same decade.
+Increasing life expectancy and improved medical care are leading to a large elderly population, who generally require more healthcare services.
+This, in turn, creates a greater demand for healthcare professionals, including case coordinators, who are focused in the gerontological field.
 In addition, as more people seek help for substance abuse and mental illnesses, case coordinators will be needed to help individuals manage their treatment and recovery efforts.

-Case coordinators typically assist an individual or a family in setting up treatment options and services, such as arranging transportation for outpatient services or coordinating residential care.
+Case coordinators typically assist individuals and families in setting up treatment options and services, such as arranging transportation for outpatient services or coordinating residential care.
 They may work with clients assigned to rehabilitative or long-term care facilities, substance-abuse programs, mental health clinics, nursing homes or adult day-care facilities, as well as those receiving at-home care.
-In addition to providing access to media and health services, case coordinators can also direct clients to additional social services resources.
+In addition to providing access to medical and health services, case coordinators can also direct clients to additional social services resources.

 Case Coordinator Salary Potential